AUfluids/KOSSTPDA/README.md

 ### Optional Stability Settings
 In case of stability and convergence issues, we also suggest the following setting for the new model to be tested.
-Otherwise, these coefficients are automatically assigned with values corresponding to the optimised model.
+Otherwise, these coefficients are automatically assigned values corresponding to the optimised model.

    ```
    // Separation Flow coefficients